itsNikk/BashAndGitRepo/README.md

 # BashAndGitRepo
-This is just the reo used in a.y.: 24-25 for the TPSI Git Course
+This is just the repo used in a.y.: 24-25 for the TPSI Git Course